 “Not happening.
-Cheer up or get the hell out, anyway.”
+Cheer up or get the hell out.”

 I gave him the finger.
 It did cheer me up.
 Chez came on.
 “Oh, look who’s here!
 My old pal Thunder.
 Get out, jeez.”

-So, the moment.
-Delaney gave me my pay that morning, too bad, I couldn’t take Chez at his word.
-I threaded my way down the rows.
-Flinging onto the stage, it turned out, wasn’t possible—it had an overhang for some stupid pink lights.
-I got partway up, tugged myself by an electric cord…taped, but a little feedback playing off an amplifier…
+I almost stood by reflex.
+But Delaney gave me my pay that morning…too bad, I couldn’t take Chez at his word.
+I threaded down the rows.
+Flinging on stage, it turned out, wasn’t possible—they had an overhang for some stupid pink lights.
+I got partway, tugged myself by an electric cord…

-Too much sarcasm in the delivery, here.
-But I could get it, the customers probably not.
+(Too much sarcasm in the delivery.
+But I could get the drift, the customers probably not.)

-I stood, and gave him the shoulder palm.
+I heaved on my feet, and gave him the shoulder palm.

 “You okay?”
-He made grabs at my arms, while I twisted and elbow-fenced him off.
+Chez made grabs at my arms, while I twisted and elbow-fenced him off.

-I got to my feet again.
+I got up again.
 “I don’t know.
 Let me check if your hair oil messed up my shirt.”

 Teehees from the seats.
 A look from Chez, his eyes telling me things, and when he said, “You got your act together?”, I knew what he meant.
 My turn…and I had zero momentum left.
-I noticed the mic stand; I picked it up and feinted it at him.
-I thought we could improvise, thought he’d understand.
+I noticed the mic stand; I picked it up and feinted at him.
+I thought we could improvise, thought he would understand…

 He pulled a knife.

 Supposing you had to be killed.
-Mine, if I made it to the emergency room, would only race against the clock so I didn’t die not knowing it was my own fault.
+Mine would only race against the clock so I didn’t die not being told it was my fault.